swetha-charles/find-indian-names/README.md

 After this run the following command to run the script: `./find_indian_names.sh > output.tsv`.

 This will create a new file called `output.tsv`.
 The format will be similar to the "names_to_check.csv" file but with the addition of an extra column which indentifies each row as either Indian or not.

+Note that a header is not added to the output automatically - this will need to be done manually.